UHBiocomputation/UH-biocomputation-web/content/pages/07-SOP-admins.rst

 entry that must be added to the ical file and the seminar page :code:`05-seminars.rst`.
 The seminar page is set up to source the generated rota page.
 The Makefile takes care of generating the rota and ical files, and copying them to the required locations.

-One only needs to modify the CSV file in the :code:`scripts` folder.
+Setting a speaker for the JC session requires 2 things: (1) generating a file with the abstract of the talk (2) and modifying the CSV file in the :code:`scripts` folder.
+Generation of the file with abstract (1) is done by adding a new post which content is the abstract of the talk.
+Adding a new post is described above.
+The CSV file should be appended with the information about the talk and should be done according to following formula:

 .. code:: text

     Name of presenter,"Title of talk","Location of rst post in contents folder",Date of event(YYYY-MM-DD),Start time in 24h format,End time in 24h format,Location(0 represents default, LB252),Whether or not this entry should be added to the seminars page: 1 = Yes, 2 = No

-An example:
+It is possible to add a speaker without title and abstract file (leave the both sets of quotation marks empty).
+The abstract file name is the name of the post file created in (1).
+An example of fully modified formula is presented below:

 .. code:: text

     Ankur Sinha,Associative properties of structural plasticity based on firing rate homeostasis in a balanced recurrent network of spiking neurons,20170904-associative-properties-of-structural-plasticity-based-on-firing-rate-homeostasis-in-a-balanced-recurrent-network-of-spiking-neurons.rst,2017-09-08,1600,1700,0,1

 Note that when a new rota is started (at the beginning of September and January), there are 2 things to be done.
 First of all, a new CSV file should be added